*updated November 2024

 A-E

 Audience: The first and perhaps most important term on our list is audience.
-As a PR professional, it’s essential to know who your target audience is and how to reach them with your messaging.
+As a PR professional, it’s essential to understand your existing audience as well as know who your target audience is and how to reach them with your messaging.
 Your audience can include a wide range of demographics, such as age, gender, location, interests, and more.

 Branding: Another essential term in PR is branding.
 This refers to the process of creating a unique name, logo, and identity for your business or product.
 A strong brand identity can help you stand out in a crowded market, build trust with your audience, and create a lasting impression.